Ponte Vedra High School Profile

 By Olivia Richie Common Summative Assessments (CSA) started on the state level, these essentially are smaller tests used to test students on topics throughout the year.
 Instead of one huge test like midterms they are smaller tests given each quarter….

-Girls Lacrosse Open up the Season
+Baseball Open the Regular Season